-Trump Has A VR Golf Simulator At The White House So He Can Play Anytime, Reports Say
+Trump Reportedly Loves Golf Enough He Has A VR Simulator At The White House

 Even the leader of the free world needs a hobby and President Donald Trump's is apparently golf.
 Even with a country to run, the president can always find the time to hit the links — at least virtual ones.
 According to a Feb.
 11 report by The Washington Post, Trump has a golf simulator at the White House so he can play anytime.
 So, he doesn't have to worry about making tee time now that the government's back to work.